QwikDev/qwik/packages/qwik/src/core/readme.md

 # `useServerMount`

-Register's a server mount hook, that runs only in server when the component is first mounted.
+Register's a server mount hook that runs only in the server when the component is first mounted.

 ## Example